Install Project Quay Using Podman on Oracle Linux

 (Optional) Install the PostgreSQL Client

-This step allows accessing the PostgreSQL database from the command-line outside the container.
-This step is not required to configure and setup the container.
+This step allows access to the PostgreSQL database from the command line outside the container.
+It is not required to configure and set up the container.

 1. Install the PostgreSQL client.